Hammond Castle Connection

 Read it by clicking on the image at the left...

-a history of his favorite restaurant which began as a speakeasy in the 1920's where
+John's newest project is a history of his favorite restaurant which began

 As an adult, it's where I had my wedding reception.
 It's the very least I can do."